 All night long party guests danced to Tina’s favorite music, like Maroon 5 and Katy Perry.
 Tina herself was noticeably absent from the moshpit of her most beloved friends and relatives, watching from the periphery.
 “It’s the last time we’ll ever have to hear that crap,” said Falvey, “So I figured we should blast it.”

-Food was in great supply, with multiple kinds of chips and dip.
+Food was in great supply, with multiple kinds of chips and dip, the decoration was so cool and funny with cover chair fabrics and tablecloths accents.
 Susan Imry, Tina’s favorite coworker, even baked a cake for the special occasion.
 “I will never make a cake for that girl again,” Imry stated, “I hope she enjoyed it, I know I did.”

 Towards the end of the party Leslie made a toast to Tina, congratulating her on the big move.
 “People just lost it after that,” said Tina, “Clapping, cheering, screaming…Seriously they were screaming.”